How to Build a DIY Walk in Cooler With a Floor

 Take time to inspect the parts and equipment included in your shipment.
 Make sure the order number on the boxes and panels match the order number on your invoice.

 If you discover damaged parts or equipment, take photos and make a note of the damage on your delivery ticket.
-Contact the manufacturer or your point of sale immediately for further instructions.
+Contact your point of sale immediately for further instructions.

 Each panel is individually labeled as "wall", "floor", and "ceiling".